DataDog/hiring-engineers/answers.md

 3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
 4. Include the script that you've used to create this Timemboard.

-Because [we've read the API docs](https://docs.datadoghq.com/api/?lang=python#timeboards), we can easily craft our own API call to create a Timeboard:
+Because [we've read the API docs on Timeboards](https://docs.datadoghq.com/api/?lang=python#timeboards), we can easily craft our own API call to create a Timeboard (see create_timeboard.py):
 ```
 from datadog import initialize, api